 A lot of people ask if there is a way to automatically Refresh a Pivot Table, which I totally get.

-Here I show you a couple of way that you can do this.
+Here I show you a couple of ways that you can fix these pivot table problems.

 1. REFRESH PIVOT TABLE UPON OPENING:

 This is a great feature and one that most people don’t know about.

 It allows you to Refresh your Pivot Tables as soon as you open up your Excel workbook.

 This is great if your Pivot Table’s data is linked to another workbook that gets updates by your colleagues and you only get to see the Pivot Table report.
 Otherwise, they may think that the Pivot Table not working.